RikudouSage/GogDownloader/README.md

-  -u, --updated-only               Download information only about updated games -c, --clear                      Clear local database before updating it -s, --search=SEARCH              Update only games that match the given search -o, --os=OS                      Filter by OS, allowed values are: windows, mac, linux -l, --language=LANGUAGE          Filter by language, for list of languages run "languages"
+  -u, --updated-only               Download information only about updated games -c, --clear                      Clear local database before updating it -s, --search=SEARCH              Update only games that match the given search -o, --os=OS                      Filter by OS, allowed values are: windows, mac, linux (multiple values allowed) -l, --language=LANGUAGE          Filter by language, for list of languages run "languages" (multiple values allowed)
       --include-hidden             Include hidden games in the update --retry=RETRY                How many times should the download be retried in case of failure. [default: 3] --retry-delay=RETRY-DELAY    The delay in seconds between each retry. [default: 1]